.cr avr To load this cross overlay .fa family To select the family

 Only one extra warning message exists while the AVR cross overlay is loaded.

-This warning is given while the first AVR mnemonic is decoded only when the programmer failed to specify the proper AVR family.
+This warning is given when the first AVR mnemonic is decoded only when the programmer failed to specify the proper AVR family.

 It is only a warning which is simply avoided by placing a .FA directive somewhere in your program header, after loading the AVR cross overlay and before you start using AVR instructions.
 As the warning implies, the XMega family is assumed if you fail to specify the proper device family.